Best Home Remedies for Cold & Flu

 7) Honey

 It is a home remedy for cold and coughs in many cultures.
-The recent research proves the positive effect of use of honey in the cold and cough treatment and other respiratory tract infections.
+The recent research proves the positive effect of the use of honey in the cold and cough management and other respiratory tract infections.
+However, caution should be exercised about the quality of honey.1

 home-remedies-for-cold-and-flu